-- 1.7m people a year use Museum Gardens, which have won a Yorkshire in Bloom award four years running. - Museum Gardens, Art Gallery, Yorkshire and Castle Museums are cultures attractions that impact on investment decisions. - 43.
-It was noted that one of the challenges in York is property prices.
+- ➤ 1.7m people a year use Museum Gardens, which have won a Yorkshire in Bloom award four years running. - Museum Gardens, Art Gallery, Yorkshire and Castle Museums are cultural attractions that impact on investment decisions. - 49.
+It was noted that one of the challenges in York was property prices.
 The use of heritage buildings for businesses rather than apartments has a beneficial impact on the economy.
-More investment to create work space will benefit the economy, transforming them into flats will not. - 44.
+More investment to create work space will benefit the economy, transforming them into flats will not. - 50.
 The Task Group agreed that developing, shaping and retaining a knowledge base is vital for the city and this is where arts and culture play a part.
 Major infrastructure and capital projects that create anchor attractions have been shown to support regeneration and growth.
 Arts and cultural businesses, as compared to other tourism businesses, commission the creative industries such as exhibition designers, engineers, architects designers, IT and digital creative, set designers, and film producers.
-YMT events and commissions help develop scientific, business and creative talent.

-- 45. By partnering with cutting edge businesses and universities, arts and culture can provide testing grounds for products and the creative environment that enables ideas to be developed for markets. - 46.
+YMT events and commissions help develop scientific, business and creative talent. - 51.
+By partnering with cutting edge businesses and universities, arts and culture can provide testing grounds for products and the creative environment that enables ideas to be developed for markets. - 52.
 YMT plays a role in commissioning high value jobs such as designers, architects and engineers while helping develop talent through initiatives such as Aesthetica and Mediale and by working with universities and businesses.
-These projects provide a safe testing ground to help develop scientific and creative talents, such as the collaboration between YMT and the University of York to create a Viking Virtual Reality environment. - 47.
-The Task Group agreed that York has been branded "City of Festivals" and questioned whether this is a good thing.
-The Food Festival, for example, which although popular with local residents, does not attract visitors in the way that events such as the Ludlow Food Festival achieve.
+These projects provide a safe testing ground to help develop scientific and creative talents, such as the collaboration between YMT and the University of York to create a Viking Virtual Reality environment. - 53.
+The Task Group agreed that York had been branded "City of Festivals" and questioned whether this was a good thing.
+The Food Festival, for example, which although popular with local residents, did not attract visitors in the way that events such as the Ludlow Food Festival achieved.
 It was acknowledged that the festivals may be useful as a tool for community engagement but consideration could be given as to whether it would be better to hold fewer but better quality festivals.
 Quality control was important.
-Members suggested that festivals that disappoint may devalue the appeal of other festivals.
-It was noted that many of them are not known outside of the city, although others like Aesthetica do bring in visitors, as do events such as the Liverpool Biennial Festival and the Manchester International Festival. - 48.
-YMT believes in strong collaboration between Arts and Culture organisations and they are working with York Chocolate Story and York Cocoa House on a project for the Castle Museum.
-However, they consider that Make It York is so big that it is not always the appropriate forum for decision making. - 49.
+Members suggested that festivals that may disappoint devalue other festivals.
+It was noted that many of them were not known outside of the city, although others like Aesthetica did bring in visitors, as did events such as the Liverpool Biennial Festival and the Manchester International Festival.

+- 54. YMT believes in strong collaboration between Arts and Culture organisations and they were working with York Chocolate Story and York Cocoa House on a project for the Castle Museum.
+However, they considered that Make It York was so big that it was not always the appropriate forum for decision making. - 55.
 It was noted that consideration could be given to establishing two separate groups, one of which would be a broad group of representatives and another smaller group based around Arts Council funding.
-Make it York had an important role in terms of drawing people to the city.
+Make it York has an important role in terms of drawing people to the city.
 CYC needs to take a strategic role and decide what the city should be like.
 It is important not to just "let things happen" but rather to set the direction in order to inform decisions.
-As such it would be useful to appoint someone who could identify funding opportunities and then was able to bring a group together with the relevant skills.
+As such it would be useful to appoint someone who can identify funding opportunities and then is able to bring a group together with the relevant skills.